 The roof and the pipe should preferably be dark in color.
-Optimal solar tilt depends on your latitude and the date, see: Tilt of a solar panel.
+The optimal tilt of a solar panel depends on your latitude and the date

-- In France, the optimal solar inclination varies within an amplitude of 40 °.
+- In France, the optimal solar inclination varies in an amplitude of 40 °.
 That's a lot, so you have to know if you want to use it in summer (swimming pool for example) or in winter (heating solar heated floors for example).
-A simple solution giving an “average” result all year round consists in taking the latitude of the place as an inclination.
+A simple solution giving an “average” result all year round is to take the latitude of the place as the slope.

-- The sensor inlet and return pipes must be diametrically or diagonally opposite in the pool.
+- The inlet and return pipes of the sensor must be diametrically or diagonally opposite in the pool.

 The inlet pipe to the sensor must be placed at the bottom of the pool (or it is the coldest).

-- A large capacity aquarium pump or a small pump could be used for water circulation.
+- A large capacity aquarium pump or a small pump could serve as water circulation.

 - Adjust the flow rate of the pump, if possible, to obtain the desired temperature at the sensor outlet.

-- A valve and a strainer can be installed at the suction to avoid defusing the pump at each stop priming the pump more easily.
-This must be installed closer to the water level.
+- A valve and a strainer can be installed on the suction side to avoid de-priming the pump at each stop.
+It is easier to prime the pump.
+This should be installed closer to the water level.

-Such a system despite its extreme simplicity can heat the water in your pool in a few days but you can also do a similar test with a simple basin or children's pool.
+Such a system, despite its extreme simplicity, can heat your swimming pool water in a few days, but you can also do a similar test with a simple basin or children's pool.